olvaffe/olv-notes/linux/drivers/of.md

     - a list of `fdt_reserve_entry` to delimit reserved regions
   - 5.4 Structure Block
     - represents the dt as a linear tree
+    - `FDT_BEGIN_NODE` marks the begin of a node, followed by the node name
+      - can be nested to form a tree
+    - `FDT_PROP` marks a node prop, followed by the prop name and value
+    - `FDT_END_NODE` marks the end of a node
+    - `FDT_NOP` should be ignored and is used to patch things out
+    - `FDT_END` marks the end of structure block
   - 5.5 Strings Block
     - contains all used property names
   - 5.6 Alignment
 - Chapter 6 Devicetree Source (DTS) Format (version 1)
+  - the filename should end with `.dts`
   - 6.1 Compiler directives
     - `/include/ "foo.dtsi"` includes another file
+      - the filename should end with `.dtsi`
   - 6.2 Labels
     - labels are used in place of explicit phandle values or absolute node paths